 - 1. Knowledge of international ice nomenclature - 2.
 Knowledge of ice physics, growth and characteristics - 3.
-Preparation for operations in ice at sea - 4.
-Skills required for operations in ice at sea - 5.
+Preparation for operations in sea ice - 4.
+Skills required for operations in sea ice - 5.
 Knowledge of hazards inherent in ice operations including provisions for search and rescue - 6.
 Analysis of received weather and ice information - 7.
 Practical training and supplementary training.